sons-of-sarlacc/macros/afk-combat.md

 It is not intended for at keyboard combat automation.
 It's intended use is afk farming static spawns outside of majour NPC cities.
 No buffs required, but reasonable armour minisuit probably mandatory.

+Because the macro always targets you first at the start of the loop, the cycleTargetOutward will always land on the nearest enemy.

 ### afk
 ```
 /tar self;